ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 If you think that the work that I'm doing is important, I hope that you support me `on Gittip`_.

+This is an experiment,
+and I have no idea what is going to happen.
+So please feel free to give me feedback over `email`_ or `Twitter`_

 .. _fund me: https://www.gittip.com/ericholscher/
 .. _your help: https://www.gittip.com/ericholscher/
 .. _Read the Docs: http://readthedocs.org